Pricing

 • The property is held under a single freehold title at the Land Registry with no title defects

-• one contract is submitted to one purchaser
+• one contract is submitted to one buyer

 • the sale will be on the basis of an unconditional contract and the property is sold with vacant possession